SSA must provide suitable private space for conducting the personal conference, generally

-SSA decisionmaker is unable to go to the person, waiver must be approved.
+SSA decision maker is unable to go to the person, make a waiver determination based

 If the person refuses to come to the FO or have a telephone or video teleconference

-without a legitimate reason (e.g., he just does not want to travel or talk to us by
+without a legitimate reason (e.g., they just do not want to travel or talk to us by

-telephone or video teleconferencing), he or she forfeits the opportunity for the conference
+telephone or video teleconferencing), they forfeit the opportunity for the conference

 and, a waiver decision is made on the existing record.
 If it is unfavorable, SSA begins